symfony/symfony-docs/book/security.rst

 .. note:

-    A user object must be serializable, and unserializable.
-For this reason, it is recommended that you turn on eager fetching for all relationships that involve a user object.
+    The user object will be serialized and saved in the session during requests, therefore it is recommended that you `implement the \Serializable interface`_ in your user object.

 Next, configure an ``entity`` user provider, and point it to your ``User``
 class: